Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/README.md

 		- password: admin
 7. Enjoy the API!

-   	NOTE: For the API to communicate with Windows devices, they need to be setup to do so.
-   	see windows_ssh_psexec_setup.txt for instructions.

 With container images now built, to start/stop containers, use the following:
 Start containers (-d to demonize):
 ```bash